Pius-mwangi/code-challange-3/README.md

 This JavaScript program calculates the net salary of an individual based on their basic salary and benefits.
 It takes into account tax deductions, NHIF deductions, and NSSF contributions.

 # Project Setup
-To use this program:

-# Clone or download the source code.
+Download or clone the project repository.

-Ensure you have a JavaScript runtime environment installed.
-Open the program in your preferred code editor.
+Open the script.html file in a web browser.

+The web page will display the Net Salary Calculator.

-Run the program and follow the prompts to enter the basic salary and benefits.
+Enter the basic salary and benefits when prompted.

-The program will calculate the net salary and display the results.
+The calculator will calculate the net salary based on the input and display the details on the webpage.
 # Author
 MADE BY PIUS MUKUNA MWANGI
 # License